- Abstract class

 The keyof

-operator in TypeScript takes an object type and returns a union of its keys.
+takes an object type and produces a union of its property names as string or number literals.

 type User = {